 Pulled lamb leg meat is really versatile and can be used in a variety of dishes.
 Here are some suggestions:

-- For dinner it's wonderful with fluffy mashed potato.
+- For dinner it's wonderful with fluffy mashed potato or these Easy Black Lentils as a side.

 - Enjoy hot or cold in sandwiches or pita bread, with fresh mint and a spoon of Greek yogurt.